Crystalwarrior/KFO-Server/README.md

     - Locks your area.
 Prevents CMs and normal users from entering.
 * **gmself**
     - Logs all opened multiclients as GM.
+* **guide** "ID/char name/edited-to character/showname/OOC name" "message"
+	- Sends an IC private 'guiding' message to the target.
+	- Unlike /whisper, other people in the area are not warned that a whisper has taken place.
+However, staff members do get message contents, so this command should only be used in RP settings.
 * **handicap** "ID/IPID" "length" "name" "announce if over"
     - Sets a movement handicap on a client by ID or IPID so that they need to wait a set amount of time in seconds between changing areas.